• Skip to primary navigation

 These ingredients serve as the base for overnight oats with water.
 Use this to meal prep your oats and add your toppings the morning of so you can switch up the flavors all week!

-• Water: you can use any type of liquid for overnight oats.
-Liquids with more fat, like milk, add a tad more flavor and thickness.
+• Water: You can use any type of liquid for overnight oats like water, soy milk, or almond milk.
+Liquids with more fat, like coconut milk, add a tad more flavor and thickness.
 For a thinner consistency add ¼ cup more liquid.

-• Oats: old fashioned oats work best for these overnight oats.
-I would not recommend steel cut oats if you plan on eating them the next day as they won't absorb enough water.
+• Oats: Old fashioned or rolled oats work best for these overnight oats.
+I would not recommend steel cut oats as they won't absorb enough water, and instant oats may become too mushy.

-• Yogurt: to mimic the thick, creamy texture of overnight oats made with milk.
-Greek yogurt tends to be thicker, but non-dairy or plant-based yogurts, like these from Siggi's, work just as well!
-If using flavored yogurt or one with fruit, you can skip the sweetener.
+• Yogurt: To mimic the thick, creamy texture of overnight oats made with milk.
+Greek yogurt tends to be thicker, but non-dairy or plant-based yogurts, work just as well!
+Skip the sweetener if using flavored or fruit based yogurts.

 • Cinnamon and vanilla: I love adding cinnamon and vanilla to oats for a warm, cozy flavor.
 Spice things up with a little nutmeg, pumpkin pie, or gingerbread spice!